 - Complete and upload the Tuition Classification form

-- List the name, title/organization, and email of three references in the spaces provided in the online application (they will be emailed the Ph.D. recommendation forms/instructions).
+- List the name, title/organization, and email of three references in the spaces provided in the online application (they will be emailed the PhD recommendation forms/instructions).
 References must be from a former instructor, a current supervisor, and a professional colleague.
-These individuals must be in a position to give feedback regarding your ability to be successful in a doctoral program. *Please do not use current faculty from UCCS - College of Education Leadership recommender will not be accepted.
+These individuals must be in a position to give feedback regarding your ability to be successful in a doctoral program. *Current Leadership, Research, and Foundations faculty cannot serve as a reference.

 **PLEASE notify your recommenders of the deadline, as we cannot accept recommendation materials after the deadline.